HartsyAI/SwarmUI-AudioLab/README.md

 Measured on an **NVIDIA RTX 3060 (12 GB)**, 2026-07-09. **Ours** = warm SwarmUI `ProcessTTS`/`ProcessSTT` engine time (2nd call, model resident — excludes load). **Python** = the official library on the same GPU, warm. **RTF** = gen-time ÷ audio-duration (lower is faster; < 1 = faster than real-time). **Diff** = ours ÷ Python.
 TTS prompt: *"The speech synthesizer is now working correctly."* STT clip: the 11 s JFK sample.

-All 8 tested TTS engines and both tested STT engines produce correct, intelligible output (human-verified by listening).
-The perf gap on the heavy diffusion/DiT/AR models is a known, engine-wide bottleneck: several conv layers (depthwise / grouped `Conv1d`, positional-embed) currently run as host-side loops that force a GPU→host sync per call — a shared GPU conv kernel is the top optimization item and would lift F5/Kokoro/Vocos-class models together.
+All tested TTS engines and both STT engines produce correct, intelligible output — re-verified 2026-07-13 through the canonical `GenerateText2Image` path with **whisper `medium.en`** as a proven oracle (not by ear alone), across short/long/numbers/punctuation prompts.
+The perf gap on the heavy diffusion/DiT/AR models was an engine-wide bottleneck: several conv layers (depthwise / grouped `Conv1d`, positional-embed) ran as host-side loops that force a GPU→host sync per call. **2026-07-13: fixed for F5-TTS** — its per-forward `F5ConvPosEmbed` grouped Conv1D (the ~99% wall-time cost) now routes to the GPU `backend.Conv1d`, cutting F5 from 142.7 s to ~6.4 s (**~22–34×**) at bit-parity.
+The same host→GPU-conv treatment is the remaining lever for the other Vocos/VITS-class models.

 ### Text-to-Speech